Blackadams/simple-banking-app/readme.md

 This application is for learning purpose, actually for my learning python purpose :)

-It was a simple application that had a few banking function such as:
+It's a simple application that had a few banking function such as:
 - view balance
 - deposit cash
 - withdraw cash